arminbahl/random_dot_motion/README.md

     cd random_dot_python
     python start_gui.py

+If you prefer a proper developer environment for editing and running code, I suggest [PyCharm](https://www.jetbrains.com/pycharm/).

-This should give you two windows, one displaying the visual stimulus and one that controls stimulus features.
+Once you start the program, you should see two windows, one displaying the visual stimulus and one that controls stimulus features.
 ![Example image](example.png)

-If you have any questions or suggestions, please let me know: [arminbahl@fas.harvard.edu](mailto:arminbahl@fas.harvard.edu)
+If you have questions or suggestions, please let me know: [arminbahl@fas.harvard.edu](mailto:arminbahl@fas.harvard.edu)

 ## References
 1. Bahl, A., and Engert, F. (2020).
 Neural circuits for evidence accumulation and decision making in larval zebrafish.
 Nat.
 Neurosci.
 23, 94–102.